 Note: For those more squeamish, please note there are no photos of cockroaches in this post.
-Instead, we’ve populated it with images of puppies and kittens.
 You’re welcome!

 Today, we’re answering a commonly asked question from homeowners: are roaches (so prevalent in Florida thanks to our humidity) dangerous to humans, or do they pose any health risk?

 Of the 4500 species of cockroaches in the world, only 30 are associated with human habits and considered residential pests.
 Today we’re talking about the types of roaches indigenous to Florida and how you can avoid infestations.
 It might be an unpleasant subject, sure, but an important one due to the health risks they pose (oops, I guess that’s what they call a spoiler).
 Let’s get through it together.

 What Types of Cockroaches Are There In Florida?

 Florida is a paradise for flora and fauna.
 Since our state has such a wide variety of insects (many that look the same), it can be challenging to identify which one is invading your home.
 Cockroaches are no exception.

 Here is a brief overview of the most common roaches roaming around Florida homes to help you identify them better (no images as promised, but a quick Google search will return a plethora of examples):

 - German cockroach: The German cockroach is one of the easiest to identify because of the two horizontal lines located on the back of its head.
 They grow to roughly 13 – 16mm and are light brown in color.
 They do possess wings but don’t often fly.
 German roaches prefer warm, moist environments and are typically found in containers, boxes, and cupboards.